astutespruce/sarp-connectivity/analysis/prep/network/README.md

 ### 1. Download NHDPlus HR data:

-Run `download.py`.
+Run `download_nhd.py`.
 This will download NHDPlus HR data by HUC4 into `data/nhd/source/huc4`.
 For now, you need to unzip these files manually into that directory.

 WARNING: NHD HR+ data are currently in beta.
 There are data issues, including, but not limited to miscoded flowlines, spurious NHD areas, and fragmented adjacent waterbodies.

 NHD data were last downloaded on 10/12/2020.

+### 2. Download National Wetlands Inventory (NWI 2020) data:

+NWI ponds and lakes are used to supplement the NHDWaterbody dataset downloaded above.

+Run `download_nwi.py`.
+This will download data by HUC8 into `data/nwi/source/huc8`.

 ### 2. Run any special preprocessing scripts or hand-inspect NHD data